cmeeren/Facil/README.md

 Install Facil from [NuGet](https://www.nuget.org/packages/Facil).

-### 2. Build your project and edit the new config file
+### 2. Edit the new config file

-Start a build.
-It will fail.
-Facil will place [a simple facil.yaml](https://github.com/cmeeren/Facil/blob/master/src/Facil.Generator/facil_minimal.yaml) file in your project directory.
+You now have [a simple facil.yaml](https://github.com/cmeeren/Facil/blob/master/src/Facil.Generator/facil_minimal.yaml) file in your project directory (if not, build your project or just add it manually).
 Edit it – you should at least set a connection string.

 As an example, the following is the minimum config for generating code for all stored procedures in the database and all scripts in your project directory: